vibbits/gentle-hands-on-python/quizzes/day2_intro.md

 # What type of value guards an "if block"?

-- All code is equally indented
+A.  All code is equally indented

-- A boolean expression
+B.  A boolean expression

-- A conditional expression
+C.  A conditional expression

-- An equality check
+E.  An equality check